-The final four river fords come quickly as the trail meanders alongside the river, trekking through its boulder-filled banks at crossings 15 (4.5 miles), 16, 17 and 18 (4.8 miles).
+The last four river fords come quickly as the trail meanders alongside the river, trekking through its boulder-filled banks at crossings 15 (4.5 miles), 16, 17 and 18 (4.8 miles).
 The Conasauga River Trail travels past an intersection with the Cohutta Panther Creek Trail at 4.9 miles and passes a large campsite at 5 miles before climbing a tall, pine-shaded ridge.
 The trail crosses Tearbritches Creek and passes an intersection with the Tearbritches Trail at 5.25 miles, reaching Bray Field.
 Campsites are scattered throughout Bray Field’s shady, relatively flat expanse, the former site of a homestead.

 The hike reaches a campsite and a second Hickory Creek Trail intersection at Little Rough Creek at 6.6 miles, completing the southern half of the Conasauga River Trail.
 From here, the Conasauga River Trail hikes 6 miles and through 20 additional river crossings to reach the trail’s northern trailhead.
 This adventure doubles back on its outbound trek, crossing the Conasauga River an additional 18 times to return to the Betty Gap trailhead.
 The return hike is steeply uphill after the final Conasauga River crossing at mile 12 – but the hike’s incredible beauty makes it well worth the workout.
 The trail reaches the Betty Gap trailhead at 13.2 miles, completing the hike.

 Trail safety on the Conasauga River Trail

 Regardless of the river’s flow, there’s a good risk of falling on slippery rocks, losing the trail or any one of many other deep-wilderness injuries or issues on this hike.
 Diving deep in the wilderness, the Conasauga River Trail is far from roads or civilization.
-Depending on your perspective, this remote hike can be really amazing – or if you’re lost or injured, downright scary.
+Depending on your perspective, this remote hike can be amazing – or if you’re lost or injured, downright scary.
 And the river crossings can be difficult to spot.
 That said, the Conasauga River Trail is an absolutely amazing Cohutta Wilderness adventure for experienced hikers.
 Pack smart (see our hiking gear list and backpacking gear list for our favorite gear), including a paper map and compass.
 Hike with a buddy, tell someone where you’re going, and be prepared for the worst, including the possibility of spending an extra night (or a few!) in the wilderness.
 But enjoy the trail.
 It’s one of our all-time favorite Georgia hikes.